Informal Inspection by the Boss

 Why Power Distance?

 Belgium’s scores are culturally relatively high on dimensions 1 and 2.
 The consequence is that most Belgians will do what their boss tells them to do.
 In other words, they will accept (not necessarily respect) their boss.
 In addition, Belgians are quite Individualistic.
 Meaning in this case that they also have an “agenda” of their own.
-The combination of the two (dimensions 1 & 2) makes that when a Belgian subordinate accepts the assignment of their boss, ánd their own “agenda” doesn’t “support” this, they might follow their own agenda in the case the boss is not paying attention (or “inspecting” what they do).
+The combination of the two (dimensions 1 & 2) makes that when a Belgian subordinate accepts the assignment of their boss, and their own “agenda” doesn’t “support” this, they might follow their own agenda in the case the boss is not paying attention (or “inspecting” what they do).
 So, as a boss, you’re better off knowing what your people are doing all the time.
 Hence the screening of all the emails by the two bosses in this company (and they did screen ALL emails!).

 Why Uncertainty Avoidance?

-Simply put, in order to (in this case almost literally) avoid the uncertainty of not knowing what “others” are doing it is best to always know everything.
-In countries that score high on this dimension, people will pick up their mobile phones and answer any and all calls even when they’re in meetings.
+Simply put, to (in this case almost literally) avoid the uncertainty of not knowing what “others” are doing it is best to always know everything.
+In countries that score high on this dimension, people will pick up their mobile phones and answer any calls even when they’re in meetings.
 In the above-mentioned company reading all sent and received emails was an easy way to “know” what others were doing.

 Should you want to read an article on cultural similarities that can lead to cultural difficulties, read this case study.